bri1545/SkillChain/replit.md

 The frontend uses React 18 with TypeScript, Vite for bundling, and Wouter for routing.
 UI is built with `shadcn/ui` (New York style) using Radix UI primitives and Tailwind CSS for styling, supporting light/dark mode.
 State management relies on TanStack Query for server state and local React state for UI.
 Solana integration uses `@solana/wallet-adapter-react` and `@solana/web3.js` for Devnet interactions.
 Key design patterns include component composition, custom hooks, and path aliases.

 ### Backend Architecture
 The backend is built with Node.js and Express.js, entirely in TypeScript.
 It provides RESTful API endpoints, utilizing Zod schemas (`shared/schema.ts`) for shared request/response validation.
 Payment verification occurs via on-chain transaction validation, and replay attacks are prevented using signature tracking.
 AI integration uses Google Gemini (gemini-2.5-flash) for generating structured JSON test questions.
-NFT features include Metaplex SDK integration for minting certificates with enhanced metadata, serving as immutable proof of skill.
+NFT features include Metaplex SDK integration for minting certificates with enhanced metadata. **New:** Anchor program integration for on-chain reputation system, skill verification API for dApp integrations, and DAO statistics endpoints.

 ### Data Storage
 The application uses PostgreSQL with Drizzle ORM for persistent storage.
 The database schema defines tables for tests, test results, certificates, and user statistics.
 Payment signatures are tracked to prevent replay attacks.
 Data models include `Test`, `Question`, `TestResult`, `Certificate`, and `UserStats`.